Boeing faces growing scrutiny in Ethiopian crash probe

 It was unclear how many of the roughly 1,800 parameters of flight data and two hours of cockpit recordings, spanning the doomed six-minute flight and earlier trips, had been taken into account in the preliminary Ethiopian analysis.

-In Addis Ababa, a source who has listened to the air traffic control recording of the plane’s communications, said flight 302 had an unusually high speed after take-off before it reported problems and asked permission to climb quickly.
+Flight 302 had unusual high speed after take-off before reporting problems and asking to climb quickly.

-The inquiry is not only crucial to give some closure to the families of the victims, who came from nearly three dozen countries, but also has huge financial implications for Boeing and its many customers worldwide.
+The inquiry is crucial to give some closure to families of victims, who came from nearly three dozen countries.

-The MAX is Boeing’s best-selling model ever, with a backlog of orders worth well over $500 billion at a list price of $121 million each.
+It also has huge financial implications.
+The MAX is Boeing’s best-selling model, with a backlog of orders worth well over $500 billion at a list price of $121 million each.

 Norwegian Airlines has already said it will seek compensation after grounding its MAX aircraft, and various companies are re-considering orders.

-Some airlines are revising financial forecasts, too, given the MAX had been factored in as providing some maintenance and fuel savings.
+Boeing’s main rival Airbus has seen its stock rise 5 percent since the crash, but cannot simply pick up the slack given the complicated logistics of plane-building.

-Boeing Chief Executive Dennis Muilenburg sought to allay some fears at the weekend.
+Some airlines are revising financial forecasts, too, given the MAX had been factored in as providing around 15 percent maintenance and fuel savings.

-“While investigators continue to work to establish definitive conclusions, Boeing is finalizing its development of a previously-announced software update and pilot training revision that will address the MCAS flight control law’s behavior in response to erroneous sensor inputs,” he said.
+Boeing Chief Executive Dennis Muilenburg sought to allay some fears, saying the company was finishing a software update and pilot training revision “that will address the MCAS flight control law’s behavior in response to erroneous sensor inputs.”

-Dozens of aviation authorities had grounded the MAX series before acting U.S. FAA boss Daniel Elwell said the United States would do the same.
+Dozens of regulators had grounded the MAX series before acting U.S. FAA boss Elwell said the United States would do the same.

 One source close to the probe said Ethiopian officials had been reluctant to share information with U.S. investigation teams and the planemaker.